alancampora/frontend-topics-hooks/README.md

 And then:
 `npm run dev`

-## The api's are not working!
+## The api's call are not working!
 Due to CORS, you'll need to open your chrome with some flags.
 For OSX, you can open chrome in this way:

 `"/Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --disable-web-security --user-data-dir=~/.chrome-disable-web-security"`

-It's nice to have your custom alias to avoid having to recall that string every time you want to open chrome with those flags.
+> It's nice to have your custom alias to avoid having to recall that string every time you want to open chrome with those flags.